Brother CS7000X Review & How it Compares vs the CS7000i

 No, the Brother CS7000X is NOT a computerized embroidery machine.

-Thus, you cannot load designs from your computer to your machine to stitch out.
 If you are interested in free-motion embroidery, though, you can create your own patterns by manipulating your fabric as your machine stitches.

 If you’re looking for a combination sewing and embroidery machine, I highly recommend the Brother SE600 or Brother SE625.
 I started my embroidery journey on the Brother SE625, and it’s a great machine that both sews and embroiders.